-For those who may be in the same shoes as I was, but recognize potential signs of financial abuse early on, the key is to make a plan and seek help when necessary.
+For those who may be in the same shoes as I was, but have recognized the potential signs of financial abuse early on, the key is to make a plan and seek help when necessary.

-Hamilton’s advice to victims?
-“Develop and maintain a safety plan that includes finances, plus personal safety.”
-She also suggests that you “start to keep copies of financial documents or asset purchases or take photos of the assets in context to show the victim has possession.”
+Hamilton advises victims to “develop and maintain a safety plan that includes finances, plus personal safety.”
+She also suggests that victims “start to keep copies of financial documents or asset purchases or take photos of the assets in context to show [they have] possession.”

 Another option — especially if you experience physical threat or intimidation — is to seek out a shelter.
-You can input your zip code at DomesticShelters.org to find the nearest location.
+Input your zip code at DomesticShelters.org to find the nearest location.